dwarvesf/react-native-boilerplate/docs/WRITING_TEST.md

 - _Write tests.
 Not too many.
 Mostly integration_.
 - Tests should make you more productive not slow you down.
 Maintaining tests can slow you down.
-You get dimishing returns on adding more tests after a certain point.
+You get diminishing returns on adding more tests after a certain point.
 - Your tests should always resemble the way your software is used.
 - Make sure that you're not testing implementation details - things which users